 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were prescribed antipsychotic drugs.
-While antipsychotic medications may be helpful for many patients, it is important to make sure these drugs are being used appropriately.
-In limited cases, high levels of antipsychotic drug use may suggest a facility is using these drugs to control patient behavior.
+This statistic is a measure of the percent of long-term care patients receiving antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to confirm these medications are being used only where medically required.
+In some cases, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication